IGEL-Community/PSIGEL/Docs/Get-UMSEndpointDirectoryAssignment.md

 # Get-UMSEndpointDirectoryAssignment

 ## SYNOPSIS
-Gets information on a profile or master profile assignment of a endpoint directory.
+Gets information on a profile or master profile assignment of an endpoint directory.

 ## SYNTAX